Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Study Setup

-\textbf{Key deviations from pre-registration}: (1) Expanded from 3 to 10 domains for proper compression analysis, (2) Collapsed 4 categories to 2 (Good Faith/Problematic) following our theoretical framework, (3) Added AUC analysis recognizing it directly tests gaming resistance.
+\textbf{Key deviations from pre-registration}: (1) Expanded from 3 to 10 domains for proper compression analysis, (2) Collapsed 4 categories to 2 (Good Faith/Problematic) following our theoretical framework, (3) Added item detection analysis recognizing it directly tests gaming resistance.
 See Appendix \ref{appendix:methodology} for complete details.